naman1110/ReRanker/README.md

 ## Combining Bi- and Cross-Encoders
 Cross-Encoder achieve higher performance than Bi-Encoders, however, they do not scale well for large datasets.
 Here, it can make sense to combine Cross- and Bi-Encoders, for example in Information Retrieval / Semantic Search scenarios: First, you use an efficient Bi-Encoder to retrieve e.g. the top-100 most similar sentences for a query.
 Then, you use a Cross-Encoder to re-rank these 100 hits by computing the score for every (query, hit) combination.

-For more details on combing Bi- and Cross-Encoders, see [Application - Information Retrieval](../retrieve_rerank/README.md).

-## Training Cross-Encoders
-See [Cross-Encoder Training](../../training/cross-encoder/README.md) how to train your own Cross-Encoder models.